 A year later, I was down to two milligrams of prednisone and my monthly visits to Maria were the highlight of my life.

 Before I met Maria, I hadn’t even heard of the Hendrickson method.
 But they have transformed my life.
-Even now, when we are both confined to our homes, my pain levels are lower than they have been in years, and I’ve worked down to one milligram of prednisone.
+My pain levels are lower than they have been in years, and I’ve worked down to one milligram of prednisone.

-I look forward to resuming our sessions, but meanwhile, I am still reaping the benefits of a skilled Hendrickson therapist and this unique therapy.
+I look forward to each session with the knowledge that I am reaping the benefits of a skilled Hendrickson therapist and this unique therapy.

 Disclaimer: This article is not intended to provide medical advice.
 Please consult with your doctor to get specific medical advice for your situation.